The Importance of Steam Trap Surveys

 Flomar Ltd. will attend site and undertake a steam trap survey on the steam system through the use of:

 - FLIR Thermal Imaging Camera

-We will then spend a day in the office, compiling a report – which will list the status (Good, Leaking, Blowing, Blocked, Low Temperature etc.) for each steam trap tested; whilst also informing you of any monetary losses relating to each failed steam trap.
+We will then spend time in our office, compiling a report – which will list the status (good, leaking, blowing, blocked, low temperature etc.) for each steam trap tested; whilst also informing you of any monetary losses relating to each failed steam trap.